 IT leaders willing to nail down effective SaaS management practices will help organizations gain a comprehensive picture of how this quickly evolving technology impacts their business.
 Developing an ongoing record is essential to identify where improvements can be made so that innovation is a continuous process.

 Very few businesses find success by sticking to old business models.
 Businesses that thrive are those willing to embrace changes that lead to operational excellence.

 Consider the famed failure of Blockbuster and its inability to embrace the changing landscape.
 A company that once dominated the video retail market, Blockbuster shunned the opportunity of online business and eventually filed bankruptcy as a small niche competitor overtook the video rental space.
 The competitor, otherwise known as Netflix, is now a primary player in the video rental market.

 Embracing formal SaaS management is a must in today’s digital-forward businesses, but it’s a new undertaking for most.
 Expansion into new categories, although somewhat intimidating, can yield a significant return.
-With large enterprises purchasing more than 1,000 applications annually, the potential for gain in this uncharted territory is tremendous.
+With large enterprises bringing in as much as a dozen new applications every month, the potential for gain in this uncharted territory is tremendous.